 In 2018, the Mindfulness Network formalised an agreement with Bangor University to deliver the long-established, internationally recognised programme of Teacher Training developed by the CMRP.
 As part of this, supervision continues to be offered to all trainees through the Mindfulness Network.
 All of the CMRP trainers and senior teachers also offer supervision through the Mindfulness Network and are familiar with the different pathways.

-The Mindfulness Network is proud to be partnered with the Oxford Mindfulness Centre (OMC) to offer high quality supervision for mindfulness-based teachers.
+The Mindfulness Network is proud to be partnered with the Oxford Mindfulness Foundation (OMF) to offer high quality supervision for mindfulness-based teachers.

-- The Mindfulness Network will provide OMC trainees with supervision guidance and access to supervisors.
+- The Mindfulness Network will provide OMF trainees with supervision guidance and access to supervisors.

-- Our supervisors will have thorough and up to date knowledge of the OMC training pathway and specialist supervision needs.
+- Our supervisors will have thorough and up to date knowledge of the OMF training pathway and specialist supervision needs.
 This includes offering MBCT-L supervision.

 The Mindfulness Network is partnered with Erik van den Brink and Frits Koster, the developers of the Mindfulness Based Compassionate Living 8 week course.